Non-bank financial institution: Contractual savings institutions

-Contractual savings institutions (also called institutional investors) run investment funds like pension and mutual funds.
+Contractual savings institutions run investment funds like pension and mutual funds.
 They give individuals the opportunity to invest in funds as fiduciaries rather than as principals.
-Funds pool resources from individuals and firms into various financial instruments including equity, debt, and derivatives.
+Funds pool resources from individuals and firms into various financial instruments such as equity and debt.
 The individual holds equity in the fund itself, rather directly in the investments.

 The two main types of mutual funds are open-end and closed-end funds.
 Open-end funds generate new investments by allowing the public to purchase new shares at any time, and shareholders can liquidate their holding by selling the shares back to the open-end fund at the net asset value.
 Closed-end funds issue a fixed number of shares in an IPO.
 In this case, the shareholders capitalize on the value of their assets by selling their shares in a stock exchange.

 Mutual funds are usually distinguished by the nature of their investments.
 For example, some funds specialize in high risk, high return investments, while others focus on tax-exempt securities.
 There are also mutual funds specializing in speculative trading (i.e. hedge funds), a specific sector, or cross-border investments.

 Pension funds are mutual funds that limit the investor's ability to access their investments until a certain date.
 In return, pension funds are granted large tax breaks in order to incentivize the working population to set aside a portion of their current income for a later date after they exit the labor force (retirement income).

 Market makers

 Market makers are broker-dealer institutions that quote a buy and sell price and facilitate transactions for financial assets.
 Such assets include equities, government and corporate debt, derivatives, and foreign currencies.
 After receiving an order, the market maker immediately sells from its inventory or makes a purchase to offset the loss in inventory.
-The differential between the buying and selling quotes, or the bid–offer spread, is how the market-maker makes a profit.
 A major contribution of the market makers is improving the liquidity of financial assets in the market.